hyperspy/hyperspy/doc/user_guide/tools.rst

     <Signal1D, title: add(Untitled Signal 1, Untitled Signal 2), dimensions: (|2)>

-Notice the the title is automatically updated.
+Notice that the title is automatically updated.
 When the signal has no title a new title is automatically generated:

 .. code-block:: python